 Small fruits including blackberries and raspberries are a good source of natural antioxidant substances and act effectively as free radical inhibitors (Purgar et al., 2012).
-Blackberry (Rubus fructicosus L.) is a soil moisture-sensitive species with commercial potential that in the Northeastern Romania is currently in a status of low economic importance.
+Blackberry (Rubus caesius.) is a soil moisture-sensitive species with commercial potential that in the North-eastern Romania is currently in a status of low economic importance.
 The development of this crop depends on a range of factors including the cultivation limitations due to soil and water conditions.
 Because the root system explores a small volume of soil, especially in the profile depth, this species is affected by drought during the summer, and therefore it needs irrigation (Marvin et al., 1999, McGhie et al., 2002).

-In the "V.Adamache" experimental field it was established an experimental plot with two varieties of blackberries (Thornfree and Lochness) in order to study the behavior of this species under water stress conditions.
-Plants were grown in soil and a mixture of soil: peat (1:1), under irrigation and without irrigation.
-Biometric measurements were made in order to establish the impact of water deficit on plant growth and development as well as the influence of growth substrate on plant response to soil moisture conditions.
+In the "V.Adamache" horticol farm it was established an experimental plot with two varieties of blackberries (Thornfree and Lochness) in order to study the behavior of this species under water stress conditions.
+Plants were grown in soil and a mixture of soil : peat (1:1), under irrigation and without irrigation.